fragcolor-xyz/shards/docs/docs/learn/shards/the-flow.md

     ```
 ## Step

-[`Step`](../../../reference/shards/General/Step) schedules and run another Wire on the Wire calling `Step` itself.
+[`Step`](../../../reference/shards/General/Step) schedules and runs another Wire on the Wire calling `Step` itself.
 That is, if `X Step Y`, Y  is scheduled to run on X itself.

 Being scheduled on a Wire (instead of the Mesh) has a few implications: